smethven/battleship/README.md

-# CPSC 312 Project

-Project Template for CPSC 312 Projects.
-Use this for both your proposal and final project submission.

-(Since you are submitting a link to a specific commit, we will be able to tell the difference.)

-The template to edit begins below.
-You can delete this header section once you've begun.

-We will post some additional material to include when you reach the final project stage.

 # BattleShips

-We will be re-creating the classic popular board game of BattleShips.
-Playable through the command line over the internet.
+We will be re-creating the classic popular board game of Battleship, making it playable through the command line over the internet.

 This project is in fulfillment of the [CPSC 312 2021W1 project requirements](https://steven-wolfman.github.io/cpsc-312-website/project.html).